kkinnear/zprint/doc/reference.md

 visible, allowing you to fine-tune the colors to better meet your preferences.

+#### :docstring-nl

+Renders any embedded newlines in docstrings in structures as actual newlines, not `\n`.
+This is only useful if you are using zprint as a library to format actual runtime Clojure lists whose first element is `defn`.

 #### :extend-nl

 This sets up a different way of formatting extend styles, with a new-line